 Is there an early admission process?
 Applications are reviewed upon receipt of all application materials, but not before January 1 for fall admission or August 15 for spring admission.

 Can I begin the program in the spring?
 Yes, lawyers who obtained their degree in the United States can begin the program in the fall or the spring.

 Are there scholarships available to LL.M. students?
-There are no LL.M. scholarships.
-Contact our financial aid advisor at firstname.lastname@example.org for Federal or private loan information.
+There are a limited number of merit-based LL.M. scholarships.
+All applicants are automatically considered for a merit-based scholarship.
+Contact our financial aid advisor at email@example.com for Federal or private loan information.